isrlgb/QueueMetrics_Translations/README.md

 and you should not modify it.
 Even if you were to change it, it would be put back to the format used by English.
 The structure and comments have no function in the translation but clarifying what is what.

-There is also an index file that displays [the status of completion for different languages](../blob/master/INDEX.md).
+There is also an index file that displays [the completion status for supported languages](../../blob/main/INDEX.md).

 ## In practice